cscart/docs/user_guide/look_and_feel/changing_attributes/disable_right_mouse_click.rst

 To disable the right mouse click in your store, complete the following steps:

-1. Go to the */design/themes/<Your Active Theme>/templates* directory of your CS-Cart installation.
+* Go to the */design/themes/<Your Active Theme>/templates* directory of your CS-Cart installation.

 .. note::

     Remember to replace **<Your Active Theme>** in the path with the name of the folder with your current theme, for example, **responsive**.

-2. Open the **index.tpl** file.
+* Open the **index.tpl** file.

-3. Find this line:
+* Find this line:

 .. code-block:: html

     <body>

-4. Replace it with this line:
+* Replace it with this line:

 .. code-block:: html

     <body oncontextmenu="return false">

-5. Save the file.
+* Save the file.

 .. note::

-    If the change didn't work, try clearing the cache of your store: remove the **cache** directory located in the **var** directory of your CS-Cart installation.
+    If the change doesn't work, try clearing the cache of your store: remove the **cache** directory located in the **var** directory of your CS-Cart installation.